Raven Picks - Our Favorite Links and Resources

 We have in stock a selection of out of print American Orchid Society Bulletins (now known as Orchids-The Magazine of the American Orchid Society) which are not yet listed online.
 They range in dates from 1984 through 1992.
 If you are interested in a particular orchid species, a specific volume or author, or an individual article, please feel free to Email Us directly for pricing and availability.

 Janit Calvo at twogreenthumbs.com can help you turn your miniature gardening fantasies into magical reality.
-Author of the newly released "Gardening in Miniature: Create Your Own Tiny Living World" she is an award-winning go-to guru for ideas and inspiration, along with a website to provide everything you need to design, build and maintain your mini-garden, fairy garden or terrarium.
+Author of "Gardening in Miniature: Create Your Own Tiny Living World" and the newly released "Gardening in Miniature Prop Shop", Janit Calvo is an award-winning go-to guru for ideas and inspiration, along with a website to provide everything you need to design, build and maintain your mini-garden, fairy garden or terrarium.
 Choose plant varieties, pathway components and addictive miniature garden accessories to customize and accent your miniature landscapes both indoors and out.
 Janit and Steve take special care to process your orders promptly and carefully pack your plants and goodies to arrive in perfect condition.

 Mosses and Moss Gardening: